Page content relevant to:

 B. Research Uses

-2. Complete the ADS (form | instructions) and attach the IRB approval letter or the Human Subjects Research Determination form.
+2. Following IRB approval, the PI submits a ticket to the IT Service Desk (860-679-4400) requesting the patient data approved by the IRB.
+The request must include the IRB-approved protocol or the Human Subjects Research Determination form and IRB Determination letter, as well as the ADS Request form (form | instructions).
 Please be as specific as possible for the data you are requesting.
-Refer to this guide for the most commonly data elements.
+Refer to this guide for the most commonly requested data elements.

 Capabilities for Using Epic in Biomedical Research